corda/corda-docs-portal/content/en/docs/cenm/1.2/config-identity-manager-parameters.md

 For automatic acceptance of requests, set this to the ApproveAll plugin (“com.r3.enmplugins.approveall.ApproveAll”)

 {{< /note >}}

+pluginJar
+*(Optional)* The absolute path to workflow plugin JAR file.

 config
 *(Optional)* a free-form map that allows options to be passed to the plugin class